anerli/langur/README.md

 Since this agent representation is plain JSON, you can even send agents over the wire, store them in a database, or do whatever you like really!
 They are completely portable and can be run on any system with Python and Langur installed.

+### Available Connectors

+Actions / connectors are available in any of these ways:
+- `langur.connectors` contains a few built-in connectors which will be optimized for Langur's architecture.
+This will grow significantly over time
+- Using `langchain` tools / toolkits: You can pass these directly to agent.use(...) and Langur will adapt them.
+- Build your own!
+See [Building Connectors](#building-connectors).

 ### Going Further

 Currently there is no documentation, however you can check out more examples by checking out the [challenges](./challenges) - which are different tasks meant to evaluate Langur's abilities in various capacities.
 You can also ask any questions you have in the [Langur Discord](https://discord.gg/wSBSP56V7U).

-Langur provides some connectors in the library under `langur.connectors` - for example `Workspace` is a filesystem with basic read/write operations, or optional code execution features.
-Currently the connectors provided are extremely basic, these will grow over time.
-However Langur also makes it easy to define custom connectors, see [Building Connectors](#building-connectors).

 If this plan/execute behavior just doesn't work for your agent use case, another key tenet of Langur's design is to have **modular behavior** - so you can customize it to fit your needs.
 Learn more in [Customizing Behavior](#customizing-behavior).